 Relationships need to be nurtured, and that involves spending time getting to know one another.
 What better way to do that than by sharing a meal together!
 Providing dinner on Sunday evenings after the 4:30 pm Mass and before our youth group meeting is an effort to offer such an opportunity.
 Although you are not required to participate in the Sunday evening meal, we hope you will take advantage of this opportunity to help us build a stronger faith community.

-Approximately 45 students are registered in our High School Youth Group (Grades 9-12), and on average 30 students join us for dinner each week.
-If your family chooses to participate, you are asked to sign up to provide dinner once a year.
-If you have more than one child in the program, please sign up for the corresponding number of dinner slots.
-You will receive a reminder email about 10 days prior to the date you signed up for.
+Approximately 80 students are registered in our High School Youth Group (Grades 9-12), and on average 35 students join us for dinner each week.
+If your family chooses to participate, please sign up to provide dinner once a year per participating child.
+You will receive a reminder email 7 days prior to the date you signed up for.

 - Families can choose to prepare dinner at a minimum cost.
 Examples of popular dinners have been spaghetti, tacos, subs, soup and salad, even pancakes and sausage.
 Iced tea and lemonade mixes are available in the Parish Hall to make in large coolers.

-- Families can also purchase prepared food.
-Discounted prices may be available at Baja Bean (contact owners Ron and Heidi Morse, Incarnation parishioners) and Cici’s Pizza.
-Little Caesar’s is also an economical choice.
+- Families can also purchase and serve prepared food from a local restaurant.
 You can also save some money by using Incarnation’s tax exempt status.

 - Please make sure there is an option for the vegetarians in our community!